Hi! I’m Alina, a registered dietitian and

 The Inspiration Behind Veggies & More

-It seems to me that nowadays, more and more people are interested in adding more plant-based foods to their diet.
+It’s apparent to me that increasingly more people are interested in increasing the proportion of plant foods in their diet.

-And I don’t blame them; I know how hard it can be to find reliable nutrition information.
-And even more so when it comes to vegan diets for mamas and babies.
+Unfortunately, it’s not always easy to find reliable, science-based nutrition information online.
+And even less so when it comes to vegan diets for mamas and babies.

 The internet is full of good-intentioned vegan advocates.
 But despite their clear passion, very few have the right educational background to provide sound nutrition advice.

-In fact, some of the nutrition tips I’ve personally come across on forums and blogs alike had the potential to be very detrimental to mamas and their little ones.
+In fact, some of the nutrition tips I’ve personally come across on forums and blogs had the potential to be very detrimental to mamas and their little ones.
 And I find that unacceptable.

 That’s in big part what inspired me to create Veggies & More.

 My wish was to create a platform on which I could separate the good nutrition tips from the bad.
 A platform on which I could share sound, science-vetted nutrition advice that could easily fit into any busy mom’s life.

 Are You Ready to Eat Better as a Busy Mama?

 The info you’ll find here has a strong plant-based focus.
 But the advice and tips you’ll encounter are meant to help you regardless of whether you chose to exclude animal products from your own diet or not.

 This is an all-inclusive and non-judgemental space for all busy mamas alike!
 So please feel welcome to browse around and to get in touch with any questions you may have.

 Also, if you’d like a little more support, simply sign-up to the Veggies & More Newsletter below.
 I’ll use it to share practical nutrition tips devised exclusively for busy moms like you.